tinyerp/erppeek/docs/api.rst

 Advanced methods
 ~~~~~~~~~~~~~~~~

-Those methods give more control on the OpenERP objects: workflows and reports.
+Those methods give more control on the Odoo objects: workflows and reports.
-Please refer to `the OpenERP documentation`_ for details.
+Please refer to `the Odoo documentation`_ for details.

 .. automethod:: Client.execute(obj, method, *params, **kwargs)